-- 1. Only kaimahi, ākonga, manuhiri (excluding tamariki/children who are not required to be vaccinated) and contractors, who are fully vaccinated with at least two doses of an approved suitable Ministry of Health (MOH) vaccination such as Pfizer/BioNTech or AstraZenica (and can provide evidence of such), are permitted on Unitec campuses; - 2.
-United recognises that the definition of 'fully vaccinated' may change over time, such as for example, to include booster doses or via new MOH approved vaccines; - 3.
-Kaimahi are required to provide proof of COVID-19 vaccination by uploading their My Vaccine Pass or Covid Vaccination Certificate in Unitec's 'Staff Vaccination Register' on the Nest; - 4.
-Non-disclosure of vaccination status will be reasonably deemed to mean a person is not vaccinated; and - 5.
-Kaimahi, who are employed by Unitec, are entitled to reasonable paid time off to get vaccinated and should engage in the usual way with their manager about doing this.
+- Unitec strongly encourages kaimahi, ākonga, manuhuri and contractors who are eligible, to be fully vaccinated with three doses (including a booster) of an approved suitable Ministry of Health (MOH) vaccination such as Pfizer/BioNTech or AstraZenica. - 2.
+Unitec recognises that the definition of 'fully vaccinated' may change further over time, such as for example, to include further doses or new MOH approved vaccines; - 3.
+Kaimahi, who are employed by Unitec, continue to be entitled to reasonable paid time off to get vaccinated and should engage in the usual way with their manager about doing this.